Martinsburg in Berkeley County, West Virginia — The American South (Appalachia)

 Topics.
 This historical marker and monument is listed in these topic lists: Settlements & Settlers • War, US Revolutionary.
 A significant historical month for this entry is October 1895.

 Location.
 39° 27.367′ N, 77° 57.817′ W. Marker is in Martinsburg, West Virginia, in Berkeley County.
-Marker is at the intersection of Queen Street (U.S. 11) and King Street (U.S. 11), on the right when traveling north on Queen Street.
+It is at the intersection of Queen Street (U.S. 11) and King Street (U.S. 11), on the right when traveling north on Queen Street.
 Touch for map.
 Marker is in this post office area: Martinsburg WV 25401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Welcome to the City of Martinsburg (a few steps from this marker); Boarman House (within shouting distance of this marker); Civil War Martinsburg (within shouting distance of this marker); St. Joseph's Catholic Church (about 300 feet away, measured in a direct line); Old Methodist Church (about 500 feet away); Girlhood Home of Belle Boyd (about 500 feet away); Market House (about 500 feet away); Harry Flood Byrd (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Welcome to the City of Martinsburg (a few steps from this marker); Boarman House (within shouting distance of this marker); Civil War Martinsburg (within shouting distance of this marker); St. Joseph's Catholic Church (about 300 feet away, measured in a direct line); Old Methodist Church (about 500 feet away); Girlhood Home of Belle Boyd (about 500 feet away); Market House (about 500 feet away); Harry Flood Byrd (about 600 feet away).
 Touch for a list and map of all markers in Martinsburg.

-Photographed By Tom Fuchs, June 16, 2007
+Photographed by Tom Fuchs, June 16, 2007

-2. North Side of Flagpole
+8. North Side of Flagpole [Prior environs]

-“The Avenue of Flags has been presented to the City o Martinsburg to honor all the men and women who served America during war and peace and who served to preserve the honor and democracy of the United States of America by The Operation Welcome Home Committee, 1991.”
+The Avenue of Flags has been presented to the City o Martinsburg to honor all the men and women who served America during war and peace and who served to preserve the honor and democracy of the United States of America by The Operation Welcome Home Committee, 1991.